VidMachine

 Native synchronized audio

 Audio and video are generated together, so dialogue, effects, and music stay aligned with picture.
 You can describe speech in double quotes in prompts for lip-synced delivery.
-The provider also supports turning audio off for silent video if needed.
+Silent output may be available where the API supports turning audio off.

-The model supports describing edits to an existing clip or continuing a reference video with consistent characters and style.
-These flows are documented on ByteDance and Replicate; VidMachine focuses on standard scene generation from screenplay and frames.
+The model family supports describing edits to an existing clip or continuing a reference video with consistent characters and style.
+Exact edit and extension modes depend on the provider's API surface.

 Technical specifications